 Methamphetamine is an illicit, synthetic drug with a high rate of addiction.
-It is made from different concoctions including battery acid, lye and brake cleaner, all of which are toxic to the human body.
+Meth is made from different concoctions including battery acid, lye and brake cleaner, all of which are toxic to the human body.

 The drug causes a chemical reaction in the brain that makes the body feel like it has unlimited energy.
 In the process, other parts of the body are drained of their energy reserves.
 Meth negatively impacts the cardiovascular and central nervous (CNS) systems.

 Meth addicts enjoy unlimited energy and stay awake for days at a time.
 Then, they collapse or crash from exhaustion.
 According to the National Institute on Drug Abuse (NIDA), the addiction cycle begins because more and more of the drug is needed to achieve the high and avoid the crash.
-This leads the user on a path of meth addiction.
+This leads the user on a path of addiction.

 Meth is a powerful stimulant that dramatically increases the body’s metabolism.
 This function works as an appetite suppressant causing dramatic weight loss.

 The drug lowers the dopamine or feel good chemical in the brain.
-When meth is stopped, it takes days or sometimes months for the brain to reprogram and function normally.
+When meth abuse is stopped, it takes days or sometimes months for the brain to reprogram and function normally.

 Methamphetamine damages nerve endings in the brain, especially those that deal with reasoning and the ability to understand the consequences of one’s actions.